anubhavyadav/Caxuo_PICshark/README.md

 1. 📥 Download & unzip the package (keep in a folder other than Desktop)
 2. 📂 Add Images to the file list
-3. ⚙️ Select a process among Compress, Watermark, Resize, Convert and Combine
+3. ⚙️ Select a process among Compress, Watermark, Scale, Format and Combine
 4. 🎛️ Adjust preferences
 5. 📤 Choose output directory
 6. ▶️ Press **Export** button